 “A favorite copy set by writing teachers for their pupils is the following, because it contains every letter of the alphabet: ‘A quick brown fox jumps over the lazy dog.’ “

-As you can see, in this newspaper (and others that were published in that same year), the phrase starts with an “A” instead of the word “The”.
-Both of these versions existed back then, but based on the examples I’ve seen, it’s possible that the “A” version of the phrase was more common back then.
-Whatever the case, today this pangram pretty much always begins with the word “The” from what I’ve seen.
+As you can see, in this newspaper (and others that were published in the same year), the phrase starts with an “A” instead of the word “The”.
+Both of these versions existed back then, but based on the examples I’ve seen, it’s possible that the “A” version was more common back then.
+Interestingly, today, the dominant form of this pangram is the one that starts with “The”.
 The earliest appearance of this latter form (the one starting with “The”) that I could find is from a newspaper called The Queenslander, June 1887:

 “Solutions of Nuts to Crack in Queenslander of 4th June:—I. Jubilee.
 II.
 The quick brown fox jumps over a lazy dog.”

-So then, this means the phrase is over 130 years old.
+So this means the phrase is at least over 130 years old.